opendatabio/opendatabio/resources/docs/en/API.md

 - `abbreviation` - abbreviated name, as used by the person in publications, as collector, etc. (if left blank, a standard abbreviation will be generated using the full_name);
 - `email` - an email address,
 - `institution` - to which institution this person is associated;
-- `herbarium` - name or acronym of the Herbarium to which this person is associated.
+- `biocollection` - name or acronym of the Biocollection to which this person is associated.

-<a name="endpoint_plants"></a>
+<a name="endpoint_individuals"></a>
 ***
-### Plants
+### Individuals
-The `plants` endpoints interact with the [Plant](Core-Objects#plants) table.
-Their basic usage is getting a list of plants or import new ones.
+The `individuals` endpoints interact with the [Individual](Core-Objects#individuals) table.
+Their basic usage is getting a list of individuals or import new ones.

 #### GET optional parameters `id`, `location`, `taxon`, `tag`,`project`, `dataset`, `limit`, `offset`
-- `id=number or list` - return plants that have id or ids ex: `id=2345,345`
+- `id=number or list` - return individuals that have id or ids ex: `id=2345,345`
-- `location=mixed` - return by location id or name or ids or names ex: `location=24,25,26` `location=Parcela 25ha` of the locations where the plants
+- `location=mixed` - return by location id or name or ids or names ex: `location=24,25,26` `location=Parcela 25ha` of the locations where the individuals
 - `location_root` - same as location but return  also from the descendants of the locations informed
 - `taxon=mixed` - the id or ids, or canonicalName taxon names (fullnames) ex: `taxon=Aniba,Ocotea guianensis,Licaria cannela tenuicarpa` or `taxon=456,789,3,4`
-- `taxon_root` - same as taxon but return also all the plants identified as any of the descendants of the taxons informed
+- `taxon_root` - same as taxon but return also all the individuals identified as any of the descendants of the taxons informed
 - `project=mixed` - the id or ids or names of the project, ex: `project=3` or `project=OpenDataBio`
-- `tag=list` - one or more plant tag number\/code, ex: `tag=planta1,2345,2345A`
+- `tag=list` - one or more individual tag number\/code, ex: `tag=individuala1,2345,2345A`
-- `dataset=mixed` - the id or ids or names of the datasets, return plants having measurements in the datasets informed
+- `dataset=mixed` - the id or ids or names of the datasets, return individuals having measurements in the datasets informed
-- `limit` and `offset` are SQL statements to limit the amount of data when trying to download a large number of plants, as the request may fail due to memory constraints.
+- `limit` and `offset` are SQL statements to limit the amount of data when trying to download a large number of individuals, as the request may fail due to memory constraints.
 See [Common endpoints](endpoint_common).